programming-hero-web-course-4/b10a8-gadget-heaven-hirock0/README.md

 - By Cart or Heart button on NavBar  you can see selected Carts and or Wishlist.
 - You can delete elements from carts or wishlist.
 - You can Buy products by clicking (Purchase) button.
+- Latest page provides you latests product.
+And you can search it as you like.

 ## I am submitting those :
 - **Private Github Link:** [https://github.com/programming-hero-web-course-4/b10a8-gadget-heaven-hirock0]